flax-lang/flax/README.md

 ### Building the Flax compiler

-Note: the `master` branch is still using LLVM 7, and is stable; `develop` is now on LLVM 11.
-Changes will be merged into `master` eventually.

 #### Dependencies ####
 - LLVM 11, mostly due to their obsession with changing the IR interface every damn version